 Liz Sutherland, ND, Editor-in-Chief of the Journal of Restorative Medicine

 interviewed Charis Lindrooth, DC.
-Dr. Lindrooth is a faculty member of the Restorative Medicine Herbal Certification Program and is speaking at the Miami Seminar.
+Dr. Lindrooth is a faculty member of the Restorative Medicine Herbal Certification Program and is speaking at the 2020 Sedona Seminar.

 LS (Liz Sutherland): Dr. Lindrooth, I know you are a doctor of chiropractic by training, so could you tell us a bit about how your path led you to herbal medicine?